Freenove/Freenove_Complete_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0066/codes/c-lang/Photoresistor & LED.rst

 C Code Nightlamp
 ----------------------------------------------------------------

-If you did not configure I2C, please refer to :ref:`Chapter 7 <ADC>`.
+If you did not :blue:`configure I2C`, please refer to :ref:`Chapter 7 <ADC>`.
 If you did, please continue.

 First, observe the project result, and then learn about the code in detail.